import abc

 -------

-A boolean object representing the annular cylinder shield.
+A display object representing the shield.

 """